-As hospitals look to improve their sepsis programs, they look to tools and technology to support them in these efforts.
+As hospitals work to improve their sepsis programs, they look to tools and technology to support them in these efforts.
 But as any organization understands, technology is but one piece of the puzzle.
 It must go hand-in-hand with standardized, evidence-based sepsis protocols to ensure that patients who receive sepsis care achieve the best possible outcomes.

 Guidelines provide sepsis protocol foundations